odoo/odoo/addons/stock/doc/stock.rst

 * If it does not find any, it will try to find a rule from the route(s) on the product and product category (+ its parents)
 * If it does not find any there, it will try to find a rule from the route(s) on the warehouse

-If in any of these cases, multiple rules are found, it will select the rule with the highest sequence.
+If in any of these cases, multiple rules are found, it will select the rule with the highest priority.
 This sequence can be changed in Warehouse > Routes (drag/drop the lines).
 Normally, this will play almost no role.

 Actually, when you select MTO on a product, this is a route that is chosen.
 As in the basic configuration, it is defined on the product. (it is shown in the product form in a special widget that shows all the possible elements it could have in the one2many and you can select them)  As such, this route will be chosen over the standard route and will have a rule that puts procure method "Create Procurement on Source" to stock.
 In the route MTO all such rules for all warehouses will be put in the standard configuration.